demessiee/node-express-intro/Unit-1A.md

 ## Running a Node.js file

-Create a project directory for this lab and create a file named index.js in your project directory:
+Create a file named index.js in your project directory:

 ```
-mkdir lab1a
-cd lab1a
 touch index.js
 ```